MouhibMoughtanim/TP-MS/README.md

 ## Overview

-This repository houses a microservices architecture composed of a Eureka Server, a Gateway, and two services: "Car Service" and "Client Service."
-The primary purpose of these services is to facilitate communication between each other.
-"Car Service" manages interactions with a MySQL database containing car-related data, while "Client Service" handles similar interactions for client-related data.
-The Eureka Server plays a crucial role in service registration and discovery.
+This repository hosts a microservices architecture featuring key components such as an Eureka Server, a Gateway, and two distinct services: "Car Service" and "Client Service."
+The central objective of these services is to establish seamless communication among themselves.
+Specifically, the "Car Service" oversees interactions with a MySQL database that stores data related to cars, while the "Client Service" is responsible for similar interactions, managing data associated with clients in another MySQL database.
+The Eureka Server assumes a pivotal role in the ecosystem, overseeing service registration and discovery processes.

 ## Technologies Used

 - **Spring Tool Suite**: Integrated development environment for Spring Boot applications.
 - **Java (Spring Boot)**: Framework for building Java-based microservices.
 - **MySQL**: Relational database management system.
-- **Insomnia**: Used for testing the functionality of the services.

 ## Project Structure